SereneHaze/simpleshell/README.md

 * cp
 * rm
 * cat
+* exit

+## File Input
+If the program is run as `simple-shell f:<inputfile>`, then the program will execute the commands in that file, and send the output to a file called "output.txt".

+## Multiple commands
+Commands can be sequenced by adding a ";" between them, as in other shells. example: `mkdir ./test ; cd ./test`.

 ## Additional Notes
 Each command only takes the basic inputs, and there is no support for flags.
 For example, `rm /target/directory` will work, but `rm -r /target/directory` is an unsupported function and will throw an error.